Charles Geach: Personal life

-Aged about 24, Geach married the daughter of a Mr Skally, who kept a school at Villa Cross, He set up home in a house on the junction of Heathfield Road and Lozells Lane (later the site of the Villa Cross Tavern).
+Aged about 24, Geach married the daughter of a Mr Skally, who kept a school at Villa Cross.
+Geach set up home in a house on the junction of Heathfield Road and Lozells Lane (later the site of the Villa Cross Tavern).
 He later moved to Midland Bank premises on Union Street, where he lived for about ten years, moving in about 1846, to Wheeleys Hill (now Wheeleys Road), Edgbaston, and then to a large mansion at Chad Hill.
 As an MP, he lived the last years of his life mainly in London, occupying a house at 9 Park Street, Westminster.

 Long hours in Parliament were believed to have damaged Geach's health.
 In 1854, he suffered a gastric illness, from which, upon prorogation of the House and some weeks of relaxation in Scotland, he appeared to recover, but on return to London, the chronic diarrhoea returned along with a painful infection to his right leg – said to be "the after effects of a kick from a hansom cab horse".
 He died on 1 November 1854, aged 46, leaving a widow and four children.